-The boy was furious at his master for calling him out and the next day refused to go on the morning alms round.
-Instead, he visited a family who supported the three of them and said Maha Kassapa was sick and he would take food back to him.
-The next day the elder visited this family and heard about the bad novice’s ruse, so after returning home he scolded him again.
+The boy was furious at his master for calling him out, and the next day he refused to go on the morning alms round.
+Instead, he visited a family who supported the three of them and said Maha Kassapa was sick, so he would take food back to him.
+The next day, the elder visited this family and heard about the bad novice’s ruse, so after returning home, Maha Kassapa scolded him again.

-The next day, after Maha Kassapa went out for alms, the bad novice smashed all the cooking utensils with a hammer and burned down the elder’s leaf hut.
-Not long after, he died and was reborn in hell.
+After Maha Kassapa went out for alms again the next day, the bad novice smashed all the cooking utensils with a hammer and burned down the elder’s leaf hut.
+Not long after, the bad novice died and was reborn in hell.

-When some disciples living near Maha Kassapa came to visit the Buddha at his monastery, they told him what this bad novice had done.
+When some of the Buddha’s disciples living near Maha Kassapa visited the Buddha at his monastery, they told him what this bad novice had done.
 The Buddha told them this story so they knew that the boy had also once destroyed his home.